Skip to Content

 The beautiful Waiau Falls on the Coromandel!

 A short and sweet 15-minute walk will take you into the magnificent Waiau Falls, a small but scenic NZ waterfall 15 minutes from Coromandel town.
-This waterfall is just 6 meters high, but it’s surrounded by native bush, which makes it very photogenic.
+This waterfall is just 6 meters (20 feet) high, but it’s surrounded by native bush, which makes it very photogenic.
 It’s also a popular swimming hole with locals.

 To get to Waiau Falls from Coromandel, follow the Tiki Road south onto 309 Road, continue down this road for 7 km (4.3 miles), and you will come to the falls.